-Set on the British coast at the turn of the 20th century, this romantic ghost story is a must watch for fans of the romance genre.
-Gene Tierney is at her most beautiful and aloof as the young widow, Mrs. Lucy Muir.
+The film is based upon the 1945 novel written by R. A Dick.
+The film is directed by Joseph Mankiewicz.
+The film is set on the British coast (actually filmed in California) at the turn of the 20th century.
+Gene Tierney is at her most beautiful and regal here as the young widow, Mrs. Lucy Muir.
 Rex Harrison is intense and gruff as the ghostly Captain Gregg, the former owner of the haunted cottage that Mrs. Muir moves into.

-However, you can also view it that he is indeed a real ghost.
+However, I think that you can also view it that he is indeed a real ghost.
 Mrs. Muir’s daughter sees him too, as do the relations of Mrs. Muir’s dead husband(in a memorable scene the Captain evicts them from the premises).
-There is also the fact that hauntings were reported to be happening at the cottage long before Mrs. Muir arrived, and the ending pretty much(for me at least)proves his existence.
+There is also the fact that hauntings were reported to be happening at the cottage long before Mrs. Muir ever arrived there, and the ending pretty much(for me at least)proves his existence.

-As they spend more time together the Captain falls in love with Lucy, all the while knowing full well that nothing can ever come of their growing feelings and desire.
+As they spend more time together, the Captain falls in love with Lucy, all the while knowing full well that nothing can ever come of their growing feelings and desire.
 She comes to care for him a great deal too.
-The pair settle for a close friendship, and she agrees to write his memoirs, which she then gets published.
+The pair settle for a close friendship and she agrees to write his memoirs about life as a sailor.

 Harrison and Tierney make a beautiful screen couple.
 I think that they perfectly convey the shared heartache and desires of their characters.
 I love how their shared scenes become more tender and moving as the film goes on, and as their characters feelings for one another increase.

-Harrison is an actor I’ve never been much of a fan of, but I really like him here.
-Harrison makes the Captain harsh and gruff, and yet he also shows us that outward appearance is nothing more than an act, he is really a gentle, tender, and very decent man underneath.
+Harrison is an actor who I’ve never really been much of a fan of, but I really do like him here.
+Harrison makes the Captain harsh and gruff, and yet he also shows us that his outward appearance is nothing more than an act, he is really a gentle, tender, and very decent man underneath.